 If you have never done anything like this then you will not understand how big a difference the steady pace and the right mindset makes.
 And you probably can not imagine that it can be difficult to just walk slowly.

-Mt.
-Kilimanjaro conquering is considered an accomplishment of a lifetime.
-Our team of experts are there to support you every moment of your trek.
+Mount Kilimanjaro conquering is considered an accomplishment of a lifetime.
+Our team of experts and Kilimanjaro guides are there to support you every moment of your trek.
 The Kilimanjaro dream team is waiting to share the experience with you!
 Below We have our Kilimanjaro trekking tours routes and number of days you need for each trek.
 Climbing Kilimanjaro cost is different on each route depending on the length of the climb and the logistics involved.

 The other aspect on Kilimanjaro where trekking experience comes in very handy is the camping experience.